Virtual Phone Number

 Private use

-• Family members abroad
+- Family members abroad

-Family members abroad can make themselves more easily available for family members at home by having a virtual number in their home country, forwarding calls to their mobile in the country they are in.
+Family members abroad can make themselves more easily available for family members at home by having a virtual number in their home country, forwarding calls to their mobile in the country they are in. - Job applications

-When applying for a job in another country, it may increase your chances of getting the job if you can include a local number in your CV – close to the company you want to work for – making it easy for them to contact you.
+When applying for a job in another country, it may increase your chances of getting the job if you can include a local number in your CV – close to the company you want to work for – making it easy for them to contact you. - Door bells

 Door bells need to call a number when someone pushes the bell.
-By using a virtual number you get more flexibility of who to connect the call to.
+By using a virtual number you get more flexibility of who to connect the call to. - Relocation

-If you are relocating to another city or country, it can be easier to get everything set up – from remote – if you have a local number for all the communication needed prior to your arrival.
+If you are relocating to another city or country, it can be easier to get everything set up – from remote – if you have a local number for all the communication needed prior to your arrival. - Privacy

 Publish a virtual number instead of showing your real number.
 This allows you to shelter your privacy without exposing your real number to the world.